bobtsang/bobtsang.github.io/_posts/2020-04-28-Data-Warehousing.markdown

 ### Basic Dimension Table Techniques

+#### Dimension Table Structure

 > Every dimension table has a single primary key column

+Dimension tables are usually wide, flat denormalised tables with many low-cardinality text attributes.
+#### Dimension Surrogate Keys

+- Primary key cannot be the operational system's natural key.
+- Natural keys for a dimension may be created by more than one source system.

 #### Dealing with Slowly Changing Dimension (SCD) Attributes